Grades 5-6

 In addition to forming strong faith foundations, we focus on creating strong relationship bonds.
 At CTK we believe that Together>Alone, so how do we tackle that?
 By doing fun things together!
 Sharing meals, doing ridiculous activities, and spending time with each other remind us that the church is not only a place to grow your faith, but a place to experience God’s love through his people.

-With these two approaches, we strive to introduce and equip our students with the tools to live for CTK’s mission: Engaging people to recognize, receive, and release the joy of Christ’s love.
+With these two approaches, we strive to instill strong faith foundations to live for CTK’s mission and the Christian life: Engaging people to recognize, receive, and release the joy of Christ’s love.

 In addition to forming strong faith foundations, we focus on creating strong relationship bonds.
 At CTK we believe that Together>Alone, so how do we tackle that?
 By doing fun things together!
 Sharing meals, doing ridiculous activities, and spending time with each other remind us that the church is not only a place to grow your faith, but a place to experience God’s love through his people.

-With these two approaches, we strive to introduce and equip our students with the tools to live for CTK’s mission: Engaging people to recognize, receive, and release the joy of Christ’s love.
+With these two approaches, we strive to instill strong faith foundations to live for CTK’s mission and the Christian life: Engaging people to recognize, receive, and release the joy of Christ’s love.

-Abide is our 9-12th grade ministry!
 During these years, we build off the foundation we built in Ablaze by tackling what it means to live out what we believe.
-High school is a time for students to learn and live out their faith amidst their friends and community, offering lots of opportunities to impact those around them with the joy that Christ gives us.
+Having come off the back of confirming what they believe in Confirmation: High school is a time for students to learn and live out their faith amidst their friends and community, offering lots of opportunities to impact those around them with the joy that Christ gives us.

-In Abide we continue to equip students with the tools to accomplish the mission of CTK in new ways.
+In Abide we continue to build off the faith foundation they have built up to accomplish the mission of CTK in new ways.
 We continue to build community through fun and ridiculous events, while also offering more time to dig into God’s Word together.
-Two different ways we do that is CORE Group and our Summer Trips.
+Two new ways we do that is CORE Group and our Summer Trips.

-CORE Group is our intentional time together on Wednesday evenings to read and digest God’s Word, and talk about life with trusted leaders in our church.
-This is a community that continues to remind each other that they are not alone in their walk with God.
+CORE Group is our intentional time together on Wednesday evenings to read and digest God’s Word, and talk about life with trusted leaders in our church and each other.
+This is a community that continues to remind each other that they are not alone in their walk with God, while also using a practice we do at CTK called Lectio Devina; divine reading of God’s Word to hear what God has to say to us through His word.

-In Abide we continue to equip students with the tools to accomplish the mission of CTK in new ways.
+In Abide we continue to build off the faith foundation they have built up to accomplish the mission of CTK in new ways.
 We continue to build community through fun and ridiculous events, while also offering more time to dig into God’s Word together.
-Two different ways we do that is CORE Group and our Summer Trips.
+Two new ways we do that is CORE Group and our Summer Trips.

-CORE Group is our intentional time together on Wednesday evenings to read and digest God’s Word, and talk about life with trusted leaders in our church.
-This is a community that continues to remind each other that they are not alone in their walk with God.
+CORE Group is our intentional time together on Wednesday evenings to read and digest God’s Word, and talk about life with trusted leaders in our church and each other.
+This is a community that continues to remind each other that they are not alone in their walk with God, while also using a practice we do at CTK called Lectio Devina; divine reading of God’s Word to hear what God has to say to us through His word.